AUT-DSP/DSP-Winter2021-MATLAB/README.md

 # Introduction
 Hi everyone.
-MATLAB Homework 1 Tests Your Abilities for Following Content:
+MATLAB Homework 1 Tests Your Abilities in Following Content:
 - Convolution
 - Impulse Respones
 - Frequency Response
 - Z-transform & Inverse Z-Transform

+HW Consists of 4 Parts:
+- Parts A,B & C: MATLAB Coding Exercises
+- Part D: MATLAB AppDesigner

-HW Contains 3 Parts(A,B & C).
-Please Do all Theoretical and Coding Parts of Exercises and Publish your Work just like The **Template** given as Follows.
+Please **Read Submission** and Do all Theoretical and Coding Parts of Exercises and Publish your Work just like The **MATLAB HW-Template** given as Follows and Upload it in [Courses](https://courses.aut.ac.ir/)

 Good Luck!